takkaria/echo-extractor/README.md

 # echo-extractor

-Bookmarklet to extract event data from websites for use on Echo
+A chrome extension to extract event data from websites for use on Echo.

+Currently supported:
+- Facebook
+- Eventbrite